Top 10 TV Series of 2019 — header

 From the mind of Danny McBride comes The Righteous Gemstones, a comedy/drama about a family of deplorable televangelists that you can’t help but feel a modicum of pity for.

-All the interaction between the quirky characters are all a joy, but how can they not be with a cast that contains: John Goodman, Walter Goggins, Adam Devine and Danny McBride himself.
+All the interactions between the quirky characters are a joy — how can they not be with a cast that includes John Goodman, Walton Goggins, Adam Devine and Danny McBride himself.

 – Nicholas Prior

-Bojack Horseman retains its position at the top of the animated television art form, even with only 8 episodes released this year.
-The show continues to flawlessly work the tightrope between being something funny and exploring deeper and darker subject matter.
-In the same season that Todd tries to steal back the kidney he sold to a media conglomerate for finger puppet money, we get BoJack dealing with his extensive relationship with alcohol and Princess Caroline struggling to cope with her career and motherhood.
+BoJack Horseman retains its position at the top of the animated television art form, even with only eight episodes released this year.
+The show continues to flawlessly walk the tightrope between being very funny and exploring deeper, darker subject matter.
+In the same season that Todd tries to steal back the kidney he sold to a media conglomerate for finger puppet money, we get BoJack dealing with his relationship with alcohol and Princess Carolyn struggling to cope with her career and motherhood.

-In this first half of this sixth and final season, we get to see something that we haven’t seen before: all of our main characters make changes that improve themselves and their lives.
-Which really makes the wait for the final eight episodes painful as this show has trained us to expect these people to fall prey to their bad impulses and there is definitely a feeling that all or some of their worlds are about to come crumbling down.
+In this first half of the sixth and final season, we get to see something we haven’t seen before: all of our main characters make changes that improve themselves and their lives.
+Which makes the wait for the final eight episodes painful — this show has trained us to expect these people to fall prey to their bad impulses, and there’s definitely a feeling that all or some of their worlds are about to come crumbling down.
 If they manage to stick the landing, BoJack Horseman would be a strong contender for greatest animated show of all time.

 – Ashley Hobley

 In a crowded marketplace of superhero properties, The Boys was always going to stand out.
-Based on the comics by Garth Ennis and Darick Robertson, showrunner Eric Kripke trimmed out elements that would have been problematic and made something that is much more accessible for a mainstream audience but stays true to the heart of the source material, while also offering satire on the superhero genre.
+Based on the comics by Garth Ennis and Darick Robertson, showrunner Eric Kripke trimmed elements that would have been problematic and made something more accessible for a mainstream audience that stays true to the heart of the source material while offering sharp satire of the superhero genre.

-In a wonderful ensemble cast, Erin Moriarty shines as the heart of the show and the one true beacon of light.
-Karl Urban is delightful as the leader of The Boys, Billy Butcher, but it’s Antony Starr’s performance as The Homelander that takes the show to the next level and shows the audience why this world needs The Boys.
+In a wonderful ensemble cast, Erin Moriarty shines as the heart of the show and one true beacon of light.
+Karl Urban is delightful as Billy Butcher, but it’s Antony Starr’s performance as Homelander that takes the show to the next level and shows the audience why this world needs The Boys.

 – Ashley Hobley